Now more than ever those aged 55 or over might be wondering whether to take a 25% tax-free lump sum out of their pension.

 Many people have seen their incomes plummet in recent weeks due to the coronavirus crisis, or have lost their jobs altogether, and may be looking for ways to provide themselves with a much-needed financial boost.

-But before you grab that tempting cash carrot, bear in mind that taking a big chunk out of your pension pot will have a big impact on your future retirement income, so it isn’t something you should enter into lightly.
+But taking a chunk out of your pension pot will have a big impact on your future retirement income, especially as pension values have been hard hit by recent stock market volatility, so it isn’t something you should enter into lightly.

 Taking your tax-free cash – the rules

 Under current rules, you can usually take a 25% tax-free lump sum from your pension once you reach the age of 55.
 However, different pension schemes can have different rules, so check with your provider to see at what age you can start taking retirement benefits from your pension.